|Select Economic and Financial Indicators||2014||2015||2016||2017e||2018f|

 - One of the main risks to the outlook is deterioration in the political environment.
 Although President Ouattara was re-elected in the October 2015 presidential election, given the recent political history and despite the marked improvement since 2011, the security situation remains fragile.
 The FPI, the main opposition party, could seek to disrupt the political balance, which could raise tensions, despite continuing efforts to strengthen security throughout the country.

-- Discontent in the army and the civil service could escalate, resulting in further disruptions in economic activity, undermining investment prospects.
+- While efforts have been made to address discontent in the army and the civil service, there is a risk that tensions could reignite, resulting in further disruptions in economic activity, undermining investment prospects.

 - Populism across EU countries has dissipated for now, but could ignite again weakening prospect for the EUR and hence the XOF, and resulting in higher volatility.

-- Recent improvement of the XOF (via the EUR peg) has increased concern over a currency devaluation; however while this is possible, the likelihood of this happening in the short term appears low.
-This is owing partly to an acceleration in reforms, and a more positive commodity outlook, which are improving economic fundamentals.
+- Large XOF gains made in 2017 (via the EUR peg) has increased concern over a currency devaluation; however while this is possible, the likelihood of this happening in the short term appears low.
+This is owing partly to increased reform efforts, and a more positive commodity outlook, which are improving economic fundamentals.

-- Reforms to the public pension system and cocoa sector have been completed, but further progress is required on debt management, bank restructuring, and the energy sector.
+- While progress will be made on some fronts, further progress is required on debt management, bank restructuring, and the energy sector.

 - In addition, structural indicators such as GDP per capita and governance are weaker compared to regional peer economies, reflecting the impact of years of conflict.